llilakoblock/secp256k1/doc/safegcd_implementation.md

 This means that in practice we'll always perform a multiple of *N* divsteps.
 This is not a problem because once *g=0*, further divsteps do not affect *f*, *g*, *d*, or *e* anymore (only *&delta;* keeps increasing).
-For variable time code such excess iterations will be mostly optimized away in later sections.
+For variable time code such excess iterations will be mostly optimized away in section 6.

 ## 4. Avoiding modulus operations